roitraining/ux-designers-training/operations-for-designers/labs/02-create-vm-with-api-cli.md

 authors: Jordan Hart
 Feedback Link: https://docs.google.com/forms/d/e/1FAIpQLSdakXkk5FhNFFFRnda391WO8-__5eUreZE7EcgqawcjJLaiQQ/viewform

-# Create and List VMs with the CLI
+# Create and List VMs with the CLI and API
 <!-- ------------------------ -->
-## Create and List a VM with the CLI
+## Creating and listing VMs by CLI
 Duration: 3

 ### Creating a VM by CLI